Brownfield Program

 What is a brownfield?

-A brownfield is a real property whose expansion, redevelopment, or reuse may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant.
-Examples include former industrial sites, gas stations, and dry-cleaning establishments.
-Atlantic Station and the Beltline are two examples of successful brownfield cleanup and redevelopment projects in the City.
+A brownfield is a property where expansion, redevelopment or reuse may be complicated by the presence or potential presence of a hazardous substance, pollutant or contaminant.

 Brownfields Assessment Program

-The City of Atlanta has been awarded a 2020 Brownfields Assessment Grant by EPA.
-With the grant, the City seeks to promote redevelopment of brownfield sites in Target Areas by providing no-cost Phase I and Phase II Environmental Site Assessments (ESAs) for select brownfield properties.
+The City of Atlanta has been awarded a FY EPA 2025 Brownfields Assessment Grant.
+With the grant, the City seeks to promote redevelopment of brownfield sites in Target Areas by providing no-cost Phase I and Phase II Environmental Site Assessments (ESAs), hazardous materials survey and cleanup planning for select brownfield properties.

 Sites to be assessed are expected to come primarily from the following Target Areas in the City: Groundwork Atlanta (NPUs D and G), the Proctor Creek Watershed, the Atlanta Area-Wide Plan (AWP)/Murphy Triangle area, and Jonesboro Road.
 These areas have been identified through previous brownfield programs, economic development plans, and strategic planning efforts.
 Good candidates for ESAs meet the definition of a brownfield, will be redeveloped in the near-term, and will bring jobs/employment or affordable housing to the area.
 Please note that ESAs can’t be kept confidential.